Further help...(click on blue text for web links)

 For general reading about Mental Health The Guardian has a general website with links to news items and resources.
 The Reading Agency in partnership with the Society of Chief Librarians has lists of self-help books and mood-boosting books Reading Well Books.

 For tips on having less stress NHS and Mind offer advice on healthy living and mental wellbeing.
-For Depression Boots the Chemist also has some useful advice.
 The British Association of Anger Management also have some useful resources to address anger issues.

 Relate offers information concerning relationship problems.
 There was an interesting article in The Guardian in Jan 2017 called Seven Rules to Help You Avoid Divorce, concerning whether you do really need to split up with your partner.

 If you are suffering abuse, it is important to see help - or perhaps you have suffered abuse as child and are now in adult life.
-Support and helpful resources can be found The National Association for People Abused in Childhood (NAPAC)
+Support and helpful resources can be found The National Association for People Abused in Childhood (NAPAC).
+If you have concerns about sexual abuse of children Stop it Now provides support and resources and an emergency phone no.

 Or email me Sally Bunce